phooky/SLFF/SLF_Format.md

     of a few basic characters.
   * Most of these characteristics should be auto-extracted, in fact.
 * Individual characters can define their own "cell-width" for variable-width fonts.
+* The SPACE character should be defined as a move.
 ## Quick example

 ```<slf-font version="1.0" name="Tempest" encoding="utf-8" cell-width="12" cell-height="12">